arviz-devs/xarray-einstats/docs/source/background/einops.md

 and thus support "partial" expressions that cover only the dimensions that will be modified.

-Another important consideration is to take into account that _in xarray_, dimension order should not matter, hence the constraint of using dicts on the left side.
+Another important consideration is to take into account that _in xarray_ dimension order should not matter, hence the constraint of using dicts on the left side.
 Imposing this constraint also makes our job of filling in the "partial" expressions much easier.